Bathroom Confessions of Kilimanjaro

 Your female urinal can betray you.
 I found that out when it backfired into my pants once.

-By the end of the trip, peeing in full daylight while praying no one rounded the corner became second nature.
+But trust me: by the end of the trip, peeing in full daylight hoping no one rounded the corner will become second nature.

 Diarrhea Diaries

-When I finally found a rock to duck behind, I let out a sigh so loud I was surprised it didn’t echo.
+When I finally found a rock to duck behind, I let out a sigh so loud I was surprised it didn’t echo through the valley.
 Imodium became my new best friend.

 The food didn’t always help.
 Cilantro soup was served almost every night, and by the end just the smell triggered my gag reflex.
 On days when I could stomach a little, the combination of soup, pasta, and altitude was a dangerous gamble.
-Of course on my worst diarrhea day, they served PIZZA for dinner, my favorite food, and my stomach was too upset to eat it.
-I cried for my lack of pizza.
-(Look—you just gotta get used to any and all bodily fluids, guys.)
+Of course on my worst diarrhea day, they served PIZZA for dinner, my favorite food, and I cried when I couldn’t get it down… The mountain really strips you down. 😂

 What I Learned